 When controlling the laser machine, you can adjust cut settings like speed, power, cut order, dithering mode, passes, anti-aliasing, and many more.

 It supports a rotary axis and has a USB camera positioning feature that lets you virtually position a design on the workpiece.

-LightBurn has a large and active community forum that you can participate in.
+LightBurn has a large and active community forum in which you can participate.
 The forum also has extensive documentation.

 Best CAD software for Laser cutting or engraving

 When choosing a designing software for laser cutting or engraving applications, you have to look into some crucial factors like image type (raster or vector), cutting path, overlapping, path thickness, and more.